Fleebee/javelin/ReadMe.md

 - [Required] The package should be run from the root directory of a Tauri application
 - [Required] The Tauri project should have an existing git repo
-- [Optional] An existing Gist code
+- [Optional] An existing Gist code/id
 - [Required] You must have a Git PAT key
-- [Required] You must have generated a secret and public key in accordance with the Tauri documentation
+- [Required] You must have generated a secret and public signing key in accordance with the Tauri documentation: https://tauri.app/v1/guides/distribution/updater/

 ## Instructions

+### Setup

 - The repo should be cloned into the root dir of your Tauri project, next to src-tauri
 - Inside the javelin folder , rename sample_javelin.conf.json to javelin.conf.json
 - All fields in javelin.conf.json are required except for gist_id - this will be created if blank
 - You must create a key pair [secret/pub] you can do this by following the instructions in the Tauri docs for Updater

+### Usage

 - From a terminal while in the javelin dir, run 'cargo run'
 - Type the type of update you will be performing and press Enter, this will increae a digit in the version number
 - Type your update description and press enter - this is added to the Release description and Gist

+### Output

 - The application will run the build command automatically
 - The version number in your tauri.conf.json file will be incremented